On the Generalised Colouring Numbers of Graphs that Exclude a Fixed Minor: The generalised colouring numbers of planar graphs

-At this point we have proved three of the four inequalities of Theorem~\ref{thm:gwcol}.
-The remaining inequality, which refers to the $r$-colouring number of graphs with genus $g$, can be easily proved following the same procedure as in the proof of the theorem in Subsection~\ref{sub:5.1} above.
+Having proved the bound on $\col_r(G)$ for planar graphs, the bound for graphs with genus $g>0$ can be easily proved following the same procedure as in the proof of Theorem~\ref{thm:wcolg} in the previous subsection. \end{proof}